+application the data structure, data elements and program

+modules needed for a specific functionality to be

+satisfied ([17])

-applic cation the data structure, data elements and program modules needed for a specific functionality to be satisfied ([16]) application ider ntifier data element that identifies an application in a NOTE - Adapted from [13] application protocol dat a unit message between the card and the interface device, e.g. host computer NOTE - Adapted from [12] application pro ovider entity that provides an application NOTE - Adapted from [13] authentication object director ry file optional elementary file contaiing information about authentication objects known to the PKCS #15 application binary coded de cimal Number representation where a number is expressed as a sequence of decimal digits and then each decimal digit is encoded as a four bit binary number
+application identifier data element that identifies an application in a card application protocol data unit message between the card and the interface device, e.g. host computer application provider entity that provides an application authentication object directory file optional elementary file containing information about authentication objects known to the PKCS binary coded decimal Number representation where a number is expressed as a sequence of decimal digits and then each decimal digit is encoded as a four bit binary number eight bit sequence 1001 0010.